ZolileZoko/RadioTelescope/README.md

 ## Project Goals
 - Design a horn antenna optimized for radio astronomy frequencies.
-- Simulate the antenna performance using CST, HFSS, or OpenEMS.
+- Simulate the antenna performance using Altair Feko EM software.
 - Build and test the antenna with an SDR (Software Defined Radio).
 - Process collected data to visualize astronomical radio signals.